-No one else around her had the same effect on her, so it must have been some kind of power he had.
-But she sensed no psychic power from him.
-Sure his mental strength was well above average, but something about him was just different on a level she couldn't comprehend.
+No one else around her had the same effect on her, so it must have been some great power he had.
+But she sensed no psychic ability from him.
+Sure, his mental strength was well above average, but something about him was just different on a level she couldn't comprehend.
 Arael promised herself she would get to the bottom of this mystery.

 The Wheel of Prophecy was an artifact from ancient times.
-It was found in cave, similar to the one that housed the Dead Sea Scrolls and appeared to be from that time.
+It was found in cave, quite similar to the one that housed the Dead Sea Scrolls and appeared to be from that time period.
 It was a stone disk about 3 feet across, etched with ancient tools yet designed to perfection.
 Engraved into it was an ancient diagram similar to the Sephirothic System which was prominently displayed in the office of one Ikari Gendo, Supreme commander of NERV.
 Surrounding the outside where symbols which represented the 15 divine messengers that were to come after The Second Impact, with only Adam and Lilith being absent from the disk's design.

 This artifact did not belong to Ikari Gendo however but rather resided in the hand of one Keel Lorenz… and it was this man who watched as it changed with the death of each angel in kind.
-As the messengers were defeated, their names began to glow on the disk itself.
+As the messengers were defeated, their symbols began to glow crimson red on the disk itself.
 It was as if the disk was designed to monitor the spiritual lock over the world that prevented the Red Earth Ceremony from commencing.

 It was this fact that had Keel perturbed now as he know well what the symbols meant.
 His cybernetic eyes, forced on him long ago, gazed upon the stone surface of the artifact.
 Twelve symbols were brightly light in crimson, however there were but two angels left… so why were there three names that remained dark?

-Arael's name never began glowing.
-Although the footage sent to him by Commander Ikari showed that the angel was destroyed, the fact remains that the artifact told a different story.
+Arael's symbol never began to glow.
+Although the footage sent to Keel by Commander Ikari showed that the angel was destroyed, the fact remains that the artifact now told a different story.
 With the video already proven to be genuine, it left Keel with only two possibilities.
 The first being that the artifact is malfunctioning somehow, but he knew that was impossible.
 Ancient religious artifacts do not simply stop working like an overheated CPU… which left only one possibility.

 "She's not dead," he whispered, the raspy sound of his voice betraying his advanced age.
 Somehow the Angel of Birds avoided her own demise, which didn't bode well for him or the rest of the committee.
 For SEELE to enact The Red Earth Ceremony, all 15 of the messengers had to be destroyed, otherwise the only ceremony that could take place was the White Earth Ceremony… the one where the angels win and humanity is annihilated.

 Arael/Ayame looked around at the apartment.
 Though she knew little about the living spaces of the Lilim, she could tell this one was barely in good condition as far as its level of cleanliness and organization.
-She did get the impression it had more to do with Shinji's Guardian… this Misato Katsuragi he told her a little bit about.
+She did get the impression it had more to do with Shinji's Guardian… this Misato Katsuragi he told her a little bit about on the way home.
 The woman was another mystery for the angel to solve.

-Arael knew that humanity was in essence the 18th Angel… the myriad and infinite variations and possibilities that the angels themselves could have been, but she also knew they had to have some unifying factor between them all.
-The key to her self imposed mission would be to learn what it was to be a Lilim, though she wasn't a Lilim herself.
+Arael knew that humanity itself was 18th Angel… the myriad of infinite variations and possibilities that the angels themselves could have been, but she also knew they had to have some unifying factor between them all.
+The key to her self-imposed mission would be to learn what it was to be Lilim, though she wasn't a Lilim herself.
 She was still an Angel, just one in human form.

-She heard a beeping sound coming from another room and wondered just what it was.
+The young angel heard a beeping sound coming from another room and wondered just what it was.
 From what she saw in the city, she knew the technology of the Lilim was complex and to her at least, amazing to behold.
 In time she would learn it all, but she knew doing so would take time.
 Within moments, Shinji came out of the room holding a bowl that was steaming softly.
 Arael picked out a new scent in the room that suddenly overpowered the plain and homely smell of the apartment.
 Though she had never eaten before, her senses were none-the-less stirred into life by what he had brought her.

 "How is it Ayame?" he asked.

-"Its very good," she said softly, trying not to sound too surprised or shocked that such sensations were within the grasp of Lilim.
+"It's very good," she said softly, trying not to sound too surprised or shocked that such sensations as taste were within the grasp of Lilim.
 "Did you make this?"